ashokkumaralluri/DataStructures-Algos-in-Golang/README.md

-# DataStructures-Algos-in-Python
+# DataStructures-Algos-in-Golang
-To tryout all the DS and Algos in Python
+To tryout all the DS and Algos in Golang